 Adaptive Equipment for Traumatic Brain Injury Patients with Cognitive Difficulties

 Brain injury doesn’t only affect your movement and strength.
-Sometimes you might also need assistance with more mental activities.
+Sometimes you might also need assistance with cognitive activities.

 The following are a few tactics and tools you can use to compensate for memory loss and other cognitive problems you might experience after brain injury.